 Become a sponsor on Patreon.

 Modmail supports the use of third-party plugins to extend or add functionalities to the bot.
-This allows niche features as well as anything else outside of the scope of the core functionality of Modmail.
+Plugins allow niche features as well as anything else outside of the scope of the core functionality of Modmail.

-A list of third-party plugins can be found using the
+You can find a list of third-party plugins using the

 ?plugins registry command or visit the Unofficial List of Plugins for a list of plugins contributed by the community.